Loading...

 Although globally, the youngest population seems to be less affected by the COVID-19 spread, children are required now to wear face masks in most countries.
 Whilst some people may question its need in children, the vast majority approves of these measures.

-The recommendation from the World Health Organization (WHO) states that children between 6-11 should use the face masks under adult supervision, whilst the ones aged 12 and above need to wear their protective mask just like the adults do.
+The recommendation from the World Health Organization (WHO) states that children between 6-11 should use face masks under adult supervision, whilst the ones aged 12 and above need to wear their protective masks just like the adults do.

 Reasons why children should wear face masks:

-• Social distancing is without a doubt the most impossible target to achieve by youngsters.
+• Social distancing is, without a doubt, the most impossible target to achieve for youngsters.

-• Attending a playgroup, nursery or school leads to mixing with children that might carry airborne viruses (SARS, COVID, flu).
+• Attending a playgroup, nursery, or school can lead to mixing with children who might carry airborne viruses (SARS, COVID-19, flu).

 • Children tend to touch their faces more times than adults do, thus spreading germs around the nose, mouth and eye area.